bcgov/nr-vault-sync-app/README-config.md

 ## Configuration Folder

 This repo includes a generic configuration in [./config](./config/).
 If you have specific needs, you can copy this folder to another repository and make your changes there.

+If required, copy (or mount) your configuration to the config folder before you run the tool.

 ## File: config.json